Terms of reference

 The NICW will also monitor progress in delivering the infrastructure developments it has recommended.

 The Welsh Government is committed to supporting the independence of the NICW by:

-- responding as soon as practicable, which should mean within 6 months in the vast majority of cases and never longer than a year,
+- responding as soon as practicable, which should mean within 6 months in the vast majority of cases and never longer than a year; and

-- tabling the NICW’s annual and “state of the nation” reports and the government’s responses to them in the National Assembly for Wales.
+- tabling the NICW’s annual reports and the government’s responses to them in the Senedd.